SolClaude33/czx420ai/replit.md

 - **Contract Address Display**: Displays a BNB Chain smart contract address with copy-to-clipboard functionality and toast notifications.
 - **Max Mascot Integration**: Incorporates Max stickers (Giggles Academy mascot) as decorative elements throughout the UI, with dynamic animations and brand references.
 - **High-Contrast Design**: Implements a clean, professional design with pure white backgrounds, dark gray foregrounds, and vibrant colors (BNB Chain yellow, blue, green, red) used sparingly for accents and active states.
 Dark mode inverts colors with dark backgrounds (9% lightness) and light text (92% lightness).
-- **Language**: All application content, AI personality, and UI text are in English.
+- **Language**: All application content, AI personality, and UI text are in Chinese (中文), except for the Contract Address section which remains in English for technical clarity.

 ## External Dependencies